-And this is the problem.
+And that is exactly the problem.
 Let’s imagine you’re 40 and you’ve built up £40,000 in one of these older schemes that you’ve stopped contributing to.
 The value of your pension pot is growing at 2.5%, but you’re paying an annual management charge of 1.5%.
 On that basis you’d have £52,328 by the time you were 67.

 But if you moved to a scheme with lower charges, say 0.64%, you’d end up with £65,790 by the time you were 67.
 That’s more than £13,000, showing just how big a difference lower charges make.

 The longer you leave your money in a pension scheme that has high charges, the more you’ll pay and the less you’ll have for later life.
-It’s important, therefore, to look out documents for all of your old pensions and to find out what you’re paying.
+It’s important, therefore, to look at documents for all of your old pensions and to find out what you’re paying.

 Take time to check charges and get help if you need it

 Don’t let money pour out of your pension because you haven’t checked the charges you’re paying.
-You could be losing tens of thousands of pounds and who can afford to do that?
+You could be losing tens of thousands of pounds, and who can afford to do that?